augustodamasceno/simutank/README.md

 ## Configuration
 * To configure the simulator, see line 30 and following lines.
 * The system is multi-user, set at least maxClients to 2 if you want
-to control and use de GUI.
+to control and use the GUI.

 ## GUI
 * C code, needs pthread and OpenGL.